Real Estate Careers

 Can you actually succeed as a real estate agent at 18?

-The solutions that work:
+The approaches that work:

 - Join a team.
 Attaching yourself to an established agent or team instantly adds credibility.
 You benefit from their brand and systems while building your own track record.
 This is the single best move an 18-year-old agent can make.